DimensionalDrift/Milestone_1-2/README.md

 ## Testing

 The website was tested extensively during development in Chrome Beta on Kubuntu Linux.
 The page was tested for layout arrangements in different form factors and that interactive elements were responsive.
 The site was also tested on Chrome Beta for Android to make sure the layout made sense when actually viewed on a mobile screen rather than the responsive screen of a desktop browser.

+All code was written using Sublime and linted using the Sublimelinter package.
+Using the plugins, CSSlint and HTML Tidy all code was made sure to be valid with few acceptable warnings.
+The Prettier package jsPrettier was also used to make sure the code is correctly formated.

+Using [gtmetrix.com](https://gtmetrix.com) to test the site when hosted on GitHub Pages, all of the pages load in under 1s and range in size from 7MB to 0.8MB with the average being \~3.5MB.
+As mentioned above, there is going to have to be a balance between using uncompressed images and keeping page sizes small.
+Using lazy loading could help with load times but that is outside the scope of this project.

 Checking the browser market share for Switzerland [here](http://gs.statcounter.com/browser-market-share/all/switzerland) it is a near tie between Safari and Chrome and between mobile and desktop so it was most important to check that the website worked on those browsers in those form factors.

 Once the site was nearing completion it was tested on multiple devices including multiple Android phones, a Chromebook, Chrome and Firefox in Windows 10, Firefox in Linux and both mobile and desktop Safari.
 During that testing phase it was found there was a major bug with the websites scrolling when viewed using iOS Safari.
 It was caused by another bug fix used early on in development which has since been removed as it does not appear to be an issue any more.

-## Deployment
+## Deployment and Development Notes

 Since this is only a static design preview the website only needs to be deployed using GitHub Pages.
 This was done by enabling the option in the GitHub repository and ensuring that the repository was structured correctly.
 There has been no significant changes between the development version and the hosted version on GitHub Pages.
 GitHub Pages has been used to host all versions of the website during development as it was the easiest way to lease with the client and showcase multiple designs.

-There is an example of a period where multiple designs were being considered for the layout of the front page that can be found [here](https://dimensionaldrift.github.io/Milestone_1/old/index_designtest.html).
+While developing the CSS it was decided that to help differentiate between custom classes and classes from Bootstrap that custom classes would not use hyphens where all external classes do.
+This can help at a glance see which classes are being defined and which are defined elsewhere but have attributes being changed.

 ## Credits